 - Minimum deposit: $5,000

-- Early withdrawal penalty: You could lose up to 90 days’ dividends on the amount withdrawn.
+- Early withdrawal penalty: You could lose up to 90 days’ dividends.

 Alliant Credit Union

 Alliant Credit Union was originally founded in 1935 as the United Airlines Employees’ Credit Union.
-The credit union is headquartered in Chicago with branch locations around the country.
-It earned four out of five stars in the latest review of its financial health.
+The credit union is headquartered in Chicago.
+Its Jumbo Share CD can be locked in for 12 or 17 months.
+Members have access to more than 80,000 surcharge-free ATMs.
+The credit union earned four out of five stars in the latest review of its financial health.

 - Minimum deposit: $25,000